TravelAmericaCanada

 (This article has affiliate links to products which we may make commission from at no extra cost to you.)

-1. Wander Through The Public Gardens
+1. Wander through the Public Gardens

-Public Gardens – Halifax in Summer
+Public Gardens

-2. Walk Through The Halifax Waterfront
+2. Walk through the Halifax Waterfront

 Halifax Waterfront - Halifax in summer